mcarbonell/trivia-master/docs/SCRIPTS.md

     - If the AI recommends rejection:
         - With `--autodelete` or `--auto`, it deletes the question automatically.
         - Without these flags, it will always ask for confirmation to delete the question.
-    - If the AI accepts the question, it will simply report that no action is needed.
+    - If the AI accepts the question, it will simply report that no action is needed and set the question's status to `'accepted'`.

 ### 6. Validate Multiple Questions (`validate:questions`)

 - **Purpose:** Runs the same AI quality check as `validate:question` but in bulk for all questions matching a given category and optional difficulty.
-This script is non-interactive by default (it logs recommendations), but can perform actions automatically if flags are provided.
+By default, this script **only processes questions that have not been validated before** (i.e., do not have a `status` of 'accepted' or 'fixed').
 - **Command:** `npm run validate:questions -- --topicValue <topicValue> [options]`
 - **Arguments:**
     - `-t, --topicValue <topicValue>`: **Required**.
 The `topicValue` of the category to validate.